is6481/lab1/README.md

 I have attempted to do exercises in the same order presented in the text.
 Unfortunately, this is not possible for all of the labs.
 The text starts at the strategic level and works backward to technology.
-This is the corret thing to do in real life, but is not optimized for doing labs in the class.
+This is the correct thing to do in real life, but is not optimized for doing labs in the class.
 You’ll see what I mean when you get there.
 This lab will outline each of the systems we’re going to use and will provide resources for further reading.
 Information from labs will be included in quizzes, so please pay close attention to the material in this (and other) labs.

 ### Git/GitHub

 Git is a version control system.
-If you haven’t heard of this it probably means you haven’t done any software development in the last two or three years (which is totally fine, BTW).
 Version control systems track changes to a file or set of files over time.
 This allows for experimentation with those files as changes can be rolled back to any prior version.
 It is incredibly useful when developing software and, as we’re finding, doing analytics work.

-Git will not be used a ton in this course, except to be a place I can manage and share the materials for the course.
+Git will not be used a ton in this course, except to be a place I can manage and share the materials.
 I’m mentioning it here because it is a terribly important technology that is used in analytics (and software development) today.
 Also note that some of you may want to work locally for a few of the labs and that can be done easily by checking out the code from GitHub (here: <https://github.com/is6481>).

 Please watch this [video](https://www.youtube.com/watch?v=BCQHnlnPusY) as an introduction to Git and GitHub.